 With dating apps relying so heavily on user trust, platforms must be able to detect and remove scammers whilst to maintain a low false-positive rate to ensure minimal impact on genuine users.
 Content moderation teams must also be continuously trained and updated on the ever-evolving tricks of romance scammers.

 A content moderation partner can be a great way to ensure high accuracy and automated moderation to maintain a smooth customer experience.
-Only with a team of highly trained experts coupled with precise filters and customized AI models will online dating sites be truly efficient at keeping end-users safe.
+Only with a team of highly trained experts, precise filters, and customized AI models will online dating sites be truly efficient at keeping end-users safe.

 Platforms cannot afford to make this a ‘non-issue’ – even if users do not experience it themselves, many will see others being harassed online and experience negative feelings towards the brand and platform.
 For platforms, everything is at stake for their reputation and, ultimately, the wellness of their users.